beenotung/Neuro-Evolution/README.md

 # README #

-Build Neural Network on the SQL server side
+Build Neural Network on the SQL server side is too slow.
+Save & Load from SQL server
+Run on client side

 ####